-A word for the person who is the focus of an ocurrance.
+A word for the person who is the focus of an occurrence.
 Usually associated with RSPK phenomena otherwise known as Poltergeist phenomena.

 Altered State of Consciousness:

 A term used to refer to any state of consciousness that is different from normal state of waking or sleeping.
 ASCs include hypnosis, trance, ecstasy, psychedelic and meditative experiences.
 ASCs do not necessarily have paranormal features.

 Unusual experience that cannot be explained in terms of current scientific knowledge.

 A visual manifestation of a person or animal that is no longer living.

 The ability to write intelligible messages without conscious control or knowledge of what is being written.